torismorgan/Adventure-game/README.md

 - Set up how `NPCs` interact with `Player`, including special behaviors for `Ghost` and `WhisperingVoice`.

-- Added puzzle features and linked them to specific rooms.
+- Created a UML diagram and their connection between classes

 #### Orisakite Morgan-Owiriwa

-- Reviewed and improved the UML diagram with team feedback.
+- Reviewed and improved the  final UML diagram with team feedback.

 - Checked for repeated functions in similar classes to keep the design simple.